LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 This program solves the problem with the DIRK solver.
-Implicit subsystems are solved using a Newton iteration with the SUNLINSOL_DENSE linear solver module via the ARKDLS interface; a routine is supplied to provide the dense Jacobian matrix.
+Implicit subsystems are solved using a Newton iteration with the SUNLINSOL_DENSE linear solver module via the ARKStep interface; a routine is supplied to provide the dense Jacobian matrix.

 The problem is run using scalar relative and vector absolute